Citigroup’s profit gets boost from trading

-Citigroup Inc reported a 7 per cent rise in quarterly profit, wrapping up a strong quarter for big U.S. banks, as trading in bonds and currencies surged following the U.S. presidential election.
+Citigroup Inc reported a 7 per cent rise in quarterly profit, wrapping up a strong quarter for big U.S. banks, as trading in bonds and currencies surged following Donald Trump’s surprise victory in November.

 Citi’s net income rose to $3.57-billion, or $1.14 per share, in the quarter ended Dec.
 31, from $3.34-billion, or $1.02 per share, a year earlier, topping the average analyst estimate of $1.12 per share, according to Thomson Reuters I/B/E/S.